Foo Fighters announce UK tour dates for 2024

 Foo Fighters have announced a UK tour for 2024.
+Check out full dates and ticket details below.

 Today, June 27, Dave Grohl and co. took to social media to announce the UK leg of the ‘Everything Or Nothing At All’ tour, which will see them perform in Manchester, Glasgow, London, Cardiff and Birmingham between 13 June and 27 June next year.